 Managing payroll can be among the most time-consuming and complicated administrative tasks for businesses large and small.

-The process requires companies to comply with a bevy of federal and state employee tax withholding mandates, accurately calculate pay for workers who may or may not be full-time hires and ensure that payroll is properly funded from one pay cycle to the next.
+The process requires companies to comply with a bevy of federal and state employee tax withholding mandates.
+Including accurately calculating pay for workers who may or may not be full-time hires.
+While ensuring that payroll is properly funded from one pay cycle to the next.

-Beyond that, however, using an integrated payroll system can also yield valuable insights by automating the flow of information between payroll and accounting, cash flow management and other key administrative tasks.
+Beyond that, however, using an integrated payroll system can also yield valuable insights.
+By automating the flow of information between payroll and accounting, cash flow management.
+As well as other key administrative tasks.

 Payroll Management Support

 Managing employees and their payroll is one of the most costly areas for many businesses.
-Integrating payroll with other back-office functions and smart online tools can simplify and speed up the payroll process overall, while also ensuring greater accuracy.
+Integrating payroll with other back-office functions and smart online tools can simplify and speed up the payroll process overall.
+In addition, ensuring greater accuracy.

-FINSYNC’s system of accounting tools links a small business’ payroll with their other general ledger accounts and creates a virtual hub that tracks all financial transactions.
-It also has a built-in direct deposit function, automatically generates accurate tax returns and payments, and includes software for tracking work hours for employees.
+FINSYNC’s system of accounting tools links a small business’ payroll with their other general ledger accounts.
+Then, creates a virtual hub that tracks all financial transactions.
+It also has a built-in direct deposit function.
+Which automatically generates accurate tax returns and payments, and includes software for tracking work hours for employees.

-You can use an integrated payroll process to pay not only full-time employees but also independent contractors who require the issuance of a 1099 tax form.
-The system can also adapt to suit firms that pay employees based on commission, or on how often they deliver a product or service.
+You can use an integrated payroll process to pay not only full-time employees but also independent contractors.
+The system can also adapt to suit firms that pay employees based on commission.
+Or on how often they deliver a product or service.

 Detailed Insight Into Your Cash Flow

-Managing cash flow is essential to keep a business thriving, and payroll is one of the biggest recurring expenses for an employer.
-To effectively manage a business’ cash flow needs, it makes sense to give managers a steady, real-time view of the company’s outlays, especially when the time to cut payroll checks comes around.
+Managing cash flow is essential to keep a business thriving.
+Payroll is one of the biggest recurring expenses for an employer.
+To effectively manage a business’ cash flow needs, it makes sense to give managers a steady, real-time view of the company’s outlays.
+Especially when the time to cut payroll checks comes around.

-Contrast these benefits to the standard approach small businesses often use to handle their payroll and related bookkeeping tasks, which typically means relying on employee time sheets that are not turned in until the end of the week to gauge hours worked and, consequently, the company’s payroll for that pay period.
+Contrast these benefits to the standard approach small businesses often use to handle their payroll and related bookkeeping tasks.
+Typically meaning relying on employee timesheets that are not turned in until the end of the week to gauge hours worked.
+And consequently, the company’s payroll for that pay period.

 Integrating payroll functions with other administrative tasks easily avoids all of this.
 “Cash flow management becomes more effective and information for owners is more readily available in an integrated environment,” Olsen says.